Khavda Solar Park (Gujarat Hybrid Renewable Energy Park): Boosting India’s Solar Landscape

 In the realm of renewable energy projects, the Khavda Solar Park in India stands out as a true giant.
 Its sheer scale and innovative hybrid approach to harnessing both solar and wind power set it apart from the competition.

-The biggest renewable energy projects around the world:
+The largest renewable energy park around the world:

-• Kubuqi Desert Solar Project, China: Planned Capacity of 16,000 MW
+• Kubuqi Desert Solar Project, China: Planned Capacity of 16 GW

-• Huanghe Hydropower Hainan Solar Park, China: Capacity of 2,200 MW
+• Huanghe Hydropower Hainan Solar Park, China: Capacity of 2.20 GW

 biggest renewable energy park in the world